alexeygrigorev/minsearch/README.md

     print(result)
 ```

-# Notebook
+## Notebook

-Run a notebook to test it yourself
+Run it in a notebook to test it yourself

 ```bash
 pipenv run jupyter notebook